When Is the Best Time

 To experience the typical flair and mixture of people, I recommend visiting the market not before midday from Thursday to Saturday.
 Lots of stalls are closed on Mondays.
 If you just wish to buy groceries, it is the opposite; come in the morning before the tourists arrive.

 - Officially open from 8 am until 8 pm from Monday to Saturday

 - Closed on Sundays

 - Many shops already open at 7 am

 - Some stalls stay closed or open later on Mondays

 Four fountains are spread on the Viktualienmarkt, great for washing your hands, filling up your bottle, or letting your dog drink.

 Traditional Bavarian Food

 If you visit Bavaria, you almost can't "escape" the delicious food.
-It is heaven for meat-eaters, and also vegetarians can find a wide variety, but vegan is definitely a bit tricky here.
-However, I added one vegetarian and vegan shop, which offers a small but delicious menu.
+It is heaven for meat-eaters, and vegetarians can find a wide variety, but vegan is a bit tricky here.
+However, I added one vegetarian and vegan shop offering a small but delicious menu.